griffin-reichmuth/griffin-reichmuth.github.io/sample_page.md

 ## Engineered Features

-Using a decision tree, the most important features ( based on Gini score) to be left in model were PageValues, Administrative_Duration, ProductRelated_Duration, and BounceRates.
+Using a decision tree, the most important features (based on Gini score) to be left in model were PageValues, Administrative_Duration, ProductRelated_Duration, and BounceRates.

 As a result of this feature engineering work, the Precision-Recall AUC increased by 9% and the ROC AUC increased by 9%.
 This is in comparing the initial tree model used for feature selection and the random forest model built with under sampling and cross validation.

-## Model Selection
+## Model Selection and Results

 Three sets of models were compared using ROC AUC and PR curve AUC because the target variable is binary and imbalanced.